 The Visual Arts Program attracts emerging artists of unusual promise from around the world.
-They join a vigorous community, working alongside an exceptional faculty at a world-renowned research institution in New York City, the center of the art world.
+They join a vigorous community, working alongside an exceptional faculty at a world-renowned research institution in New York City.

-Contemporary art has become increasingly interdisciplinary.
-To that end, the Visual Arts Program offers an MFA degree in Visual Arts rather than in one specific medium.
-The two-year studio program, taught by internationally celebrated artists, allows students to pursue digital media, drawing, painting, photography, printmaking, sculpture, installation, performance and video art.
+The Visual Arts Program is interdisciplinary and offers an MFA degree in Visual Arts rather than in one specific medium.
+The two-year studio program, taught by internationally celebrated artists, allows students to pursue moving image, new genres, painting, photography, printmaking, and sculpture.

 Jaqueline Cedar '09 Releases 'Night Swim' in New Gallery

 Cedar ’09 is the exhibition curator for the Brooklyn-based gallery Good Naked.
 Night Swim debuted with a livestream event on May 29.read more

 Alumna Xiaoshi Vivian Vivian Qin in two shows in Hong Kong and Beijing

 Visual Arts Alumna Xiaoshi Vivian Vivian Qin ’15 currently has works in two galleries: How Do We Begin at X Museum in Beijing, China, and Next Act: Contemporary Art from Hong Kong at Hong Kong’s Asia Society.read more

 Alumni Artists in Exhibit Responding to Coronavirus

 The South Bend Museum of Art’s first online exhibit, Making a Way, is the museum’s response to the nationwide coronavirus lockdowns which began in mid-March.read more

 Conversations with Artists in Art Getting Art: James Mercer